godhavarigopalai-cpu/covergo-api-docs/DEPLOYMENT.md

 - Triggers on pushes to the `main` branch
 - Builds the MkDocs site using Python 3.11
+- Uses `docs_dir: .` configuration to find docs in root directory
 - Deploys to GitHub Pages
 - Can also be triggered manually via the Actions tab

+### Configuration Notes

+The MkDocs configuration uses `docs_dir: .` which means documentation files are stored in the repository root directory rather than a `docs/` subdirectory.
+This setup works well for GitHub Actions deployment.

 ## Repository Structure